Giving Constructive Feedback

 Developmental feedback includes comments by teachers that can help the student learn more than what is taught in the regular classes.
 For instance, after checking assignments, the teacher can ask the student to further study a certain theory or practice a certain skill.
 A teacher plays an important role in the life of a student and their feedback and guidance has a great impact on their students.

 Feedback, in general, should always be relevant.
 It should ideally be customised for every single learner who is completing an activity even if it is in a group.
 When students are presenting in a group, first the group should be judged over the areas for general improvement then individually each member should be given feedback on their own performance.

 Moreover, constructive feedback ought to be immediate and spontaneous.
 An immediate response is much more effective than one given later.
-This may be because the student will remember the reaction of the teacher where they positively or negatively comment over their work.
-If the feedback is late, the students might not be able to relate it directly with the action.
+This may be because the student will remember the reaction of the teacher when they positively or negatively comment on their work.
+If the feedback is late, the students might not be able to relate it directly to the action.
 See how the Behavioural Models relate to immediate feedback.

 Feedback under any circumstances should not be biased.
 Negativity, anger or disappointment can be portrayed by the tone of voice, body language and facial expressions.
 This can be very demotivating for students of any subject, age or learner type.
 The comments made by the teacher should never personally attack the student.
 It should rather be related to the learning outcomes and assessment criteria directly.
 All aspects of giving feedback should be professional and within legal guidelines.
 If two different teachers are teaching two groups of students, they’ll have to follow the same curriculum for marking them.
 This is also known as standardisation.